GianlucaGuarini/icaro/README.md

 arr.map(v => v + '-meh')

 ```

+You can also avoid to unsubscribe your callbacks because `icaro` will automatically unlisten them if the object bound to them will be garbage collected

 # API

-Any icaro call will return a Proxy with the following api methods
+Any `icaro` call will return a Proxy with the following api methods

 ## icaro.listen(callback)